Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Fixed: Two chinese strings had references to a server (I'm sorry but I'm too old to learn Chinese :))
 - Fixed: Don't try to save headless client score to a SQL database when it leaves the server
 - Fixed: Don't autosave mission progress after a sidemission is resolved before the bonus vehicles get created
+- Added: New mode sidemissions without bonus vehicles (description.ext d_without_sm_bonus, server lobby "Without sidemission bonus vehicles:")
+         Does not create bonus vehicles if you solve a sidemission.
+It is now possible to place vehicles like attack choppers and planes or tanks, etc, which will be there at mission start but are handled like bonus vehicles (wreck handling)

 3.99o
 - Added: Chinese translation (by CHL198011)